• Menu

 Q. Will I be responsible for carrying my own luggage?

-A. You’ll have very little interaction with your luggage as the guides and hotel staff help with moving our bags from the bus to your room.
+A. You’ll have very little interaction with your luggage as the guides and hotel staff help with moving bags from the bus to the rooms and then back to the bus.
 We do encourage you to pack light so a small roller bag that is carry-on size (under 22″) would be ideal.

 Q. How should I dress based on the weather in the spring or fall?